 Dedicating His Life

 On his last combat deployment to Iraq in 2017, Eddie led a platoon to successfully defeat ISIS in Mosul.
 For his performance and leadership, he was highly commended upon returning home.
 He was named the #1 Navy SEAL Chief, nominated for a Silver Star, and slated for promotion to Senior Chief.
-He was then awarded a coveted training billet for his ‘twilight tour’ as a SEAL, where in his last years in the teams he would bestow his experience and knowledge to future SEAL team members as they prepared to deploy.
+He was then awarded a coveted training billet for his ‘twilight tour’ as a SEAL, where in his last years in the SEAL teams he would bestow his experience and knowledge to future SEAL team members as they prepared to deploy.

 A Mounting Whisper Campaign

-Despite this record of success and a sterling reputation, a conflict he thought was resolved during his last deployment followed him home.
+However, despite this record of success and a sterling reputation, a conflict he thought was resolved during his last deployment followed him home.
 Chief Gallagher and his family suffered in silence for well over a year at the hands of a mounting whisper campaign started by a small group of disgruntled junior members of his platoon who had been called out by him as cowards on deployment.
 They were unwilling to keep up with his demands as an aggressive team leader and chief, and turned to deceit in order to escape scrutiny.

 The mutiny and ensuing whisper campaign grew into a hellish process, spiraling out of control.
 Ed was notified he was under investigation months after returning home but naively assumed his command and investigators would see through the absurdity of what was being said.
-After all, the claims of this small group defied eyewitnesses, defied logic, and were downright outrageous.
+After all, the claims of this small group defied eyewitnesses, logic, and were downright outrageous.

 Unjustly Charged With War Crimes